chewil/jekyll-now/_posts/2020-03-15-splunk-es-assets-and-inventory-getting-started.md

 ---

 ## Background
-I have used and administered small scale Splunk deployments on and off for many years.
-I knew my way around simple administrative tasks (inputs, field extractions, apps, etc) and a good grasp of Splunk transformation commands (eval, stats, chart, timechart, etc.)  It wasn’t until October 2017 when I had my first exposure to Splunk Enterprise Security when I joined the SOC Team as a Senior SOC Engineer.
-I was tasked to work with Professional Services get ES up and running.

-While this was going on, I still have my operational duties to split my time and attention.
-So we ended up with all the data available in ES, but they were not tuned.
-We had tens of thousands of notable events each day.
-Asset and Identity Investigator dashboards were showing wrong and incorrect results.
-ES, essentially, was not usable for the SOC team.
-We ended up working out of the default "Search" app, and save all our alerts and report there.
-We tried, but couldn't find ES useful at all.
+In my professional life, I work as a member of the InfoSec SOC team.
+In addition to threat hunting, and investigating, I'm also hold an administrator role for our Splunk Enterprise Security.
+In other words, I have to make sure, at a low level, all data sources are normalized and conform to CIM, and that the asset and identity data is up to date and be as complete as possible.

 ## Scope
-The scope of this blog is to focus on how I created and maintained ES Asset and Identity information.
-In my opinion, Asset and Identity is a critical step to get ES going because the additional enrichment information gave us more searching, filtering and data correlating capabilities that.
-The enrichment information could be job title, role, system type, subnet, location, etc.
+The scope of this blog is to focus on how I created and maintained the ES Asset and Identity data for the SOC team.
+In my opinion, Asset and Identity is a fundamental step to turn ES into a meaningful and important tool because the additional enrichment information gave us more searching, filtering and data correlating capabilities.
+Example of the enriched information are job title, role, system type, subnet, location, etc.

-For example:
+Use case example:
-- Assign category of "known_scanner" to our vulnerability scanners so we can easily filter out their activities by a simple `src_category!="known_scanner"`.
+- Assign category of "known_scanner" to vulnerability scanners to easily filter out their activities by a simple `src_category!="known_scanner"`.
 There is no need to maintain a separate lookup table of known vulnerability scanners.
 - Set notable event priority based on a user's role, so `user_category=executive` would have a higher priority notable event created.

+## Assets